Guidelines for Worship Services at Transfiguration Greek Orthodox Church - Ogden, UT

 10) House-Call Ministries

 Communion, Confession and Unction are now, thankfully permitted.
 Please contact Fr.
-Patrick directly to schedule a visit, either in your home or at the church for individual opportunities to participate in the Mystical Life of the Church.
+Mario directly to schedule a visit, either in your home or at the church for individual opportunities to participate in the Mystical Life of the Church.

 11) Weddings, Baptisms and Funerals